josiahbjorgaard/aws-hpc-tutorials/content/04-hpc-aws-parallelcluster-API/06-1st-api-use.md

 tags = ["tutorial", "initialize", "ParallelCluster"]
 +++

 Now that you have the API URL, you will start interacting with the API through its REST interface.
-This can be done directly through the [Python Requests](https://docs.python-requests.org/en/latest/) library or the [Pcluster Client](https://github.com/aws/aws-parallelcluster/tree/develop/api/client/src) library.
+This can be done directly through the [Python Requests](https://docs.python-requests.org/en/latest/) library or the [PCluster Client](https://github.com/aws/aws-parallelcluster/tree/develop/api/client/src) library.
 You will use the latter for the reminder of this workshop.

-For this step you will install the Pcluster Client library and run a sample code to list your clusters programmatically.
+For this step you will install the PCluster Client library and run a sample code to list your clusters programmatically.

 1. On AWS Cloud9, run the following command in a terminal to install the library and AWS ParallelCluster